hay2024/tanzu-java-web-app/accelerator-log.md

 ┃ ┃ ┃ ┏ engine.transformations[1].validated.transformations[9] (UniquePath)
 ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/test/java/com/example/springboot/HelloControllerTest.java', will use the one appearing last
-┃ ┃ ┃ ┃ Debug Multiple representations for path 'mvnw', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path '.gitignore', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/java/com/example/springboot/HelloController.java', will use the one appearing last
+┃ ┃ ┃ ┃ Debug Multiple representations for path 'mvnw', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path 'README-devcontainer.md', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path '.gitignore', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/java/com/example/springboot/HelloController.java', will use the one appearing last
 ┃ ┃ ┃ ┃ Debug Multiple representations for path 'mvnw.cmd', will use the one appearing last
 ┃ ┃ ┃ ┃ Debug Multiple representations for path 'pom.xml', will use the one appearing last
+┃ ┃ ┃ ┃ Debug Multiple representations for path '.mvn/wrapper/maven-wrapper.properties', will use the one appearing last
 ┃ ┃ ┃ ┃ Debug Multiple representations for path 'catalog/catalog-info.yaml', will use the one appearing last
-┃ ┃ ┃ ┃ Debug Multiple representations for path '.mvn/wrapper/maven-wrapper.properties', will use the one appearing last
 ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/java/com/example/springboot/Application.java', will use the one appearing last
 ┃ ┃ ┃ ┃ Debug Multiple representations for path 'config/workload.yaml', will use the one appearing last
-┃ ┃ ┃ ┃ Debug Multiple representations for path 'Tiltfile', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path '.tanzuignore', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path 'LICENSE', will use the one appearing last ┃ ┃ ┃ ┗ Debug Multiple representations for path 'src/main/resources/application.yml', will use the one appearing last
+┃ ┃ ┃ ┃ Debug Multiple representations for path 'Tiltfile', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path '.devcontainer.json', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path 'config/workload-native.yaml', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path '.tanzuignore', will use the one appearing last ┃ ┃ ┃ ┃ Debug Multiple representations for path 'LICENSE', will use the one appearing last ┃ ┃ ┃ ┗ Debug Multiple representations for path 'src/main/resources/application.yml', will use the one appearing last